scallyw4g/poof/README.md

 # About

-`poof` is a metaprogramming environment that aims to augment the C programming language with modern (and sometimes experimental) metaprogramming techniques.
+`poof` is a metaprogramming environment that aims to augment the C programming language with modern, and sometimes experimental, metaprogramming techniques.

 `poof` was born out of frustration with the lack of ergonomics when metaprogramming with C++ templates.
 The canonical example is printing an enum value as a string.
 What _should_ be an extremly simple operation turns into an almost comical dance of macros and templates.
-If you don't to use macros, well, it gets even more hilarious.
+If you don't to use macros it's even more hilarious.
 In `poof`, printing any enum value as it's human-readable string is one concise line of poof, and going back the other way from-string-to-int is also a 1-liner.